NebelFox/fillword/README.md

 Currently, configuration is allowed only inside the code within calls to words generator.
 You can adjust the size of the grid at main.py::13 line.
-Also, you can adjust min and max length of generated words, as well as total length of all words in the WordsManager.generate () at main.py::38 line.
+Also, you can adjust min and max length of generated words, as well as total length of all words in the wm.generate () at main.py::38 line.